-Relevant Products: Exclaimer Cloud - Signatures for Office 365
+Relevant Product: Exclaimer Cloud - Signatures for Office 365

-When an email is sent from a shared mailbox, a signature is not added to the received message.
+When an email is sent from a shared mailbox, a signature is not added to the received email message.

 This occurs in hybrid environments where a local user account's mailbox has been converted to a shared mailbox using the Microsoft 365 admin center.
 If the mailbox is shared and the Microsoft 365 license removed, then their Active Directory account is disabled.

-To generate signatures, Exclaimer Cloud aggregates data from the Active Directory and from Microsoft 365 however, data for disabled users is not aggregated.
+To generate signatures, Exclaimer Cloud aggregates data from the Active Directory and from Microsoft 365 however, data for disabled users are not aggregated.
 Also, disabled users cannot be selected when choosing whose signatures should be applied to, so no signature is applied.

 - Enable the user account in Active Directory.

 Once enabled and synchronized with Azure - and after your Azure data has subsequently been synchronized to Exclaimer Cloud - a signature will be applied to emails sent from the shared mailbox (according to your signature settings in Exclaimer Cloud).

 Shared mailboxes created in Microsoft 365 do not generate a user account in the Active Directory and do not require a Microsoft 365 license.